projectceladon/device-intel-common/audio/parameter-framework/README.md

 This is similar to the ones provided by the Android build system (through instructions like `include $(BUILD_SHARED_LIBRARY)`).

-Here is usage example followed by an explanation:
+Here is a usage example followed by an explanation:

     include $(CLEAR_VARS)
     LOCAL_MODULE := AudioConfigurableDomains-bytcr-rt5640-default.xml